 Just how massive is the market opportunity?
 In 2021, “Customer demand was over 15 million tonnes [of CO2 removed] but the total available supply was only around 800 thousand, and major bodies like the Task Force for Scaling Voluntary Carbon Markets are predicting the demand will grow to $50Bn annually by 2030.
 By 2050, when models suggest that we need to be removing 10 billion tonnes per year, the market could be worth over $1Tn per year.”
 Omar Sadoon, Planetary’s Business Development Lead, reports.

-The awarded funds will be used to hire a key product leader with oceans chemistry experience who will lead and accelerate verification work and will engage with Canadian sensor companies to develop the real-world capabilities that are needed.
+At Planetary, the awarded funds will be used to hire a key product leader with oceans chemistry experience who will lead and accelerate verification work and will engage with Canadian sensor companies to develop the real-world capabilities that are needed.